aravic/6.829-pset-3/README.md

 ### Running experiments

-You'll be running the video over a link that emulates a cellular trace, using [Mahimahi](mahimahi.mit.edu).
+You'll be running the video over a link that emulates a cellular trace with deep buffers, using [Mahimahi](mahimahi.mit.edu).
 Your video client (e.g. your browser) runs inside the Mahimahi link shell, while the video server lies outside the shell.
 You may choose from the cellular traces in the `traces/` directory.